decretist/Dissertation/Chapter3/chapter3.markdown

-The purpose of this chapter is to examine the closely connected questions of the authority, author, and authorship of the *Decretum*.[1]
+The purpose of this chapter is to examine the closely connected questions of the authority of the *Decretum*, the biography of its historical author author, and the authorship of the *Decretum*.
+Recent scholarship on the *Decretum* has tended to confuse the question of the biography of its historical author with that of the authorship of the text.
+I will attempt to demonstrate that the failure to uphold a rigorous distinction between the two has been a factor in the scholarly controversy over authorship.[1]

 Scholars, such as Noonan, Winroth, and Pennington, who have investigated the authorship of the *Decretum* in recent decades have primarily been